Unity-Technologies/com.unity.multiplayer.rfcs/text/0029-zero-alloc-messaging-flow.md

 At the point of receiving, we construct a new `NativeArray<byte>` using `Allocator.TempJob` and copy the received data into it, then create a `FastBufferReader` from that NativeArray.
 The `BatchHeader` is read to determine the total size of the message batch.
 We then iterate, reading messages (but not processing them) and appending them to the `InternalMessageQueue`, using the `MessageHeader`'s `MessageSize` value to find the beginning of each new message, until we have read the full batch.

-We then iterate through `IncomingMessageQueue` as a separate step (thus picking up loopback messages from the previous frame first), looking up each registered `MessageHandler` via a fixed array indexed on `IMessage.MessageType`, and call the handler without any knowledge of the message it will be processing.
+We then iterate through `IncomingMessageQueue` as a separate step (thus picking up loopback messages from the previous frame first), looking up each registered `MessageHandler` via a fixed array indexed on `MessageType`, and call the handler without any knowledge of the message it will be processing.

 Finally, an additional queue exists: The dispose queue.
 Like the incoming message queues, this queue is a fixed-size array of `NativeArray<byte>` objects sized to the combined size of all update queues.
 Once each buffer has been processed, it's added to the dispose queue, where it will be disposed at the end of the frame after all messages pointing into it have been handled.
 Disposing is deferred to the end of the frame in order to ensure that the buffers stay alive when `DelayUtility` is used.